EnigmaCurry/d.rymcg.tech/docker-workstation/README.md

 ## (its faster to rebuild with new packages if you add them here rather than BASE_PACKAGES)
 EXTRA_PACKAGES=""

-## You can set your own emacs config repository, or you can borrow mine:
+## You can set your own Emacs config repository, or you can borrow mine:
 EMACS_CONFIG_REPO="https://github.com/EnigmaCurry/emacs.git"
 EMACS_CONFIG_BRANCH="straight"
+## You can disable the Emacs config entirely, if you set this to false:
+EMACS_BOOTSTRAP=true

 ## You can customize the d.rymcg.tech git repo and branch:
 D_RYMCG_TECH_REPO=https://github.com/EnigmaCurry/d.rymcg.tech.git